Australian snubfin dolphin

 Family: Delphinidae (dolphins)

 The Australian snubfin dolphin is listed as Vulnerable Queensland (Nature Conservation Act 1992).
-It is ranked as a critical priority under the Department of Environment and Science Back on Track species prioritisation framework.
 It is only known from Australasia and its distribution and abundance in remote areas of Queensland remains uncertain.
 Local populations are considered to be vulnerable to decline because of small population sizes and low population growth rates.

 The Australian snubfin dolphin was assumed to be the Irrawaddy River dolphin (Orcaella brevirostris) until 2005 when it was described as a separate species.
 Adults average 2 metres in length (maximum male - 2.7 m, maximum female - 2.3 m).
 The species is easily recognised from other dolphins from its blunt, rounded head and absence of a beak.
 The only species it could be confused with is the dugong, which lack a dorsal fin and have a more robust shape.
 The dorsal fin in snubfin dolphins is small compared to other dolphins, with a tip that is blunt and rounded.
 The colour is generally pale to dark brown with the ventral (underside) surface lighter in colour.
 It has an obvious, flexible, neck, and neck creases may be present.
 The flukes (tail fins) are notched and have a shallow concave trailing edge and the flippers are large and broad, with a gently curved leading edge.
 There are 12-19 small, conical teeth on each side of both jaws.
 The blowhole is left of the midline.
 A hybrid between the Australian snubfin dolphin and the Australian humpback dolphin (Sousa sahulensis) was recently discovered in Western Australia, but hybrids are considered to be rare.